 Mrs. Beverly Todd-Lee was appointed the next principal of Britt.
-Ms. Todd-Lee, a native of Alabama, graduated from Jacksonville State University with a BS degree in education, Masters degree from the University of Alabama and a Specialists of Education degree from Georgia State University in the field of educational leadership.
+Ms. Todd-Lee, a native of Alabama, graduated from Jacksonville State University with a bachelor's degree in education, a master's degree from the University of Alabama, and a specialist's degree from Georgia State University in the field of educational leadership.

 Ms. Todd-Lee wanted to create more of a sense of community with the high school and middle school, so she presented the idea of changing the school mascot from Bobcats to Comets.
 She took a schoolwide vote that allowed all faculty, staff, and students to vote for their mascot.
 The students overwhelmingly voted for the Comets, so the school mascot was changed to the Comets.
 Ms. Todd-Lee also established a Character Education program with the motto: Respect Yourself and Others.
 This program continues to make a difference for Britt’s students.
 Ms. Todd Lee retired from Gwinnett County Public Schools in June of 2008.